MohammadSheakh/express-typescript-generic-boilerplate/README.md

 Template Used :  Typescript Backend Boilerplate  https://github.com/bdCalling-Sdt-hub/typescript-backend-boilerplate

-I use Inheritance...
-Example:: All Service inherits from GenericService.  and Generic Programming here ..
+I use Inheritance...and Generic Programming here ..
+Example:: All Service inherits from GenericService.
+And Controller inherits from Generic Controller ..
+package manager is update to pnpm from npm ..

 -------- Written By :  https://github.com/rakibislam2233